oskin1/EncryCore/docs/UtxoSecurityProposal.md

 ## Research

-To find out whether the advantages of such approach overweight the drawbacks we should ...
+To find out whether the security overhead achieved by such approach overweights its dawbacks (network load increase), lets compare ...

+Payment transaction example (Length in bytes by different components):

     Transaction length:    264
+    Inputs lengths:        Vector(32)
     Outputs lengths:       Vector(57, 57, 20)
     Outputs lengths total: 134

+Average transaction size in Bitcoin ~ 250 bytes Average input size                  ~ 46 bytes

 Current transaction structure:

-    senderPubKey;   32 bytes
+    senderPubKey:   32 bytes
-    signature;      64 bytes
+    signature:      64 bytes
-    timestamp;       8 bytes
+    timestamp:       8 bytes
-    fee;             8 bytes
+    fee:             8 bytes
-    inputs;         32 bytes / each
+    inputs:         32 bytes / unit
-    outputs;       ~46 bytes / each
+    outputs:       ~46 bytes / unit

+Storing the full versions of inputs in transaction will lead to increase of its size.
+Now it contains only ids of inputs which are
+32 bytes length, current transaction size is ~265 bytes average.
+Supposing that average input size is 46 bytes and average quantity is 1, the increase of total transaction length will be about ~ 5,2%